 100 Marathon Club Rules & Constitution

-The Club will be managed by a Committee comprised of the offices of Chairman, Secretary, Treasurer, and up to three other members.
+The Club will be managed by a Committee comprised of the offices of Chairman, Secretary, Treasurer, and up to seven other members.

 Committee members including officers will be elected annually at the Annual General Meeting.

 - Officers will be elected for a three year period.
 Chairman, Secretary and Treasurer will be elected on a three year rolling period.